 Every winter soccer coaches tell parents how indoor soccer and futsal will help their children’s foot skills.

-Each Spring I hear parents comment at the better ball control their kids display on the soccer pitch after a winter of futsal.
+Each Spring, I hear parents comment at the better ball control their kids display on the soccer pitch after a winter of futsal.

 With 6 to 8 fairly distinct positions it becomes difficult for players to rotate and learn the responsibilities of more than a couple positions.

-In 5-a-side, all players get multiple shots each game, building their database on how on ways to finish.
+In 5-a-side, all players get multiple shots each game, building their database on multiple ways to finish.

 It’s not surprising to me that scoring creative goals is not what U.S. teams or players are known for.
 The pool of developing scorers in the U.S. is unnecessarily restricted at a young age by the structure of soccer, itself.
 Lack of pickup play doesn’t help that.